tryretool/retool-app-exchange/applets/twilio-conversations/docs/twilio-setup.md

 As you go through the onboarding flow, indicate that you'll be building a messaging app.
 Once you're logged into Twilio console, you'll be prompted to get a Twilio phone number.
 Note the phone number you were assigned for later!

+## 1. Verify your SMS-enabled phone number
+[Verify your phone number](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio) to enable outbound SMS to that number.
+Note that this is only necessary with trial Twilio accounts.

-## 1. Create an API key/secret pair
+## 2. Create an API key/secret pair

 [Create an API key](https://www.twilio.com/docs/iam/keys/api-key-resource) and note the key's `SID` and `Secret` for later.

-## 2. Retrieve Account SID and API Token
+## 3. Retrieve Account SID and API Token
 [Retrieve your Account SID and API Token](https://www.twilio.com/console/dev-tools/api-keys) from the Twilio admin console and note them for later.

-## 3. Create a Twilio Conversations Service
+## 4. Create a Twilio Conversations Service
 [Create a Conversations Service](https://www.twilio.com/docs/conversations/api/service-resource) and note the `SID` for later.
-## 4. Create a Twilio Functions Service
+## 5. Create a Twilio Functions Service

 A [Twilio Service](https://www.twilio.com/docs/runtime/functions/create-service) is a container for the server-less functions which make it possible for your Retool app to get a chat access token.

-## 5. Set Twilio Service environment variables
+## 6. Set Twilio Service environment variables

 In your new Twilio Service, set the following environment variables: